I hate cold calling – it gives me the shivers. But if you’re going to be a successful sponsorship seeker you need to learn to love the cold call.

 See the advantage here?
 You already have a level of familiarity as you were ‘referred’ to them by someone within the organisation.
 And your on first name terms.

-What do you ask for?
+What do you ask for on a cold call?

 When you contact the head office, don’t ask to speak with the sponsorship manager directly.
 In the role of gatekeeper, the receptionist is likely to ask you why you want to speak with the sponsorship manager (if in fact that’s the correct title).